235u/proposals/DataForSeo/README.md

 > Please return Cost of task in execution window when program has finished running.

-Note that "your account will be charged only for setting a task", and the `cost` value is being returned on the [Task POST](https://docs.dataforseo.com/v3/keywords_data/google/search_volume/task_post) request as "total tasks cost, USD" (for all created tasks), being available before task(s) completion (created with `Standard` priority) and results retrieval.
+Note that "your account will be charged only for setting a task", and the `cost` value is being returned on the [Task POST](https://docs.dataforseo.com/v3/keywords_data/google/search_volume/task_post) request as "total tasks cost, USD" (for all tasks created by this request), being available before task(s) completion (created with `Standard` priority) and results retrieval.